Fine-tuning

 2. Existing fine-tuned models

-5. Choose a dataset.
-You can upload either a .csv consisting of 2 columns: prompts, expected completions, or you can choose an existing dataset from the library.
+3. Choose a dataset.
+You can upload either a .csv consisting of 2 columns: prompt, expected completion, or you can choose an existing dataset from the library.
 For the validation dataset, you have 3 options:

 1. Split from selected dataset: Datasaur will split the uploaded dataset and use it for validation data.
 You will need to configure the validation size using a percentage.